 I was looking at one such problem many years ago as a business consultant.
 All the client’s staff ‘knew’ what to do to fix the problem, trouble was they were fixing the problem every single week and wasting time and money in doing so.
-They did not think about looking for the root cause, the problem in the computer program, then resolve that – the net result was this wasted time continued for many years.
-When tallied up they had spend more than half a million dollars over fifteen years on their workaround solution, when they should have spent less than $20,000 fixing the problem once and for all time.
+They did not think about looking for the root cause, the problem in the computer program, then resolve that.
+Changing the code was expensive.
+The net result was this wasted time continued for many years.
+When tallied up they spent more than half a million dollars over fifteen years using their workaround solution.
+They would have spent less than $20,000 fixing the problem once and the fix would have lasted for all time.

-We were looking at changing some of the business processes when we stumbled on this particular problem almost by chance, even after we had a programmer change the code to cure the system problem employees still spent time double checking, showing the extent of the problem and how the fix was so in-ground in their minds, they had long since stopped trusting that the computer program would produce the correct result.
-It also shows that lots of time is wasted by so many people, when the right person should be called immediately.
+We were looking at changing some of the business processes when we stumbled on this particular problem almost by chance.
+Even after we had a programmer change the code to cure the system problem employees still spent time double checking everything.
+Showing their distrust.
+The problem was so in-ground in their minds, they had long since stopped trusting that the computer program would produce the correct result.
+It also shows how much time people waste.
+The right person should have been called immediately.